-Health Services is staffed and equipped to care for most routine health needs.
+The UT Arlington Health Center is staffed and equipped to care for most routine health needs.
 Visits to medical clinic providers are free of charge.
 A reasonable fee is assessed for services such as medications, x-rays, laboratory tests, women’s clinic, and mental health services.
 Financial support for the Health Center is obtained from student tuition and collections.

-Health Services and facilities are available to all enrolled, fee-paying students.
-Students who choose not to enroll for a semester but who plan to enroll the following semester may receive treatment during the missed semester by paying the Medical Services Fee that is usually charged in their tuition.
-Student employees, such as GTAs, GRAs, TAs, and RAs, may utilize HS as students and therefore not pay a doctor-visit fee.
-Faculty/staff may receive treatment at Health Services for urgent care and other selected services on a fee-for-service basis, by appointment (817.272.2745).
-Student employees and faculty/staff should ask whether Health Services accepts their U.T.
-Arlington employee insurance plan and should furnish appropriate proof of insurance coverage when accessing HS.
+Health services are available for all enrolled, fee-paying students.
+Students who choose not to enroll for a semester but who plan to enroll the following semester must check with the administrative office on eligibility for care.
+Student employees, such as GTAs, GRAs, TAs, and RAs, may utilize Health Services as students and therefore not pay a fee.
+Faculty/staff may receive treatment at Health Services for urgent care and other selected services by appointment (817.272.2713) on a fee-for-service basis.
+Student employees and faculty/staff should ask whether Health Services accepts their UT Arlington employee insurance plan and bring appropriate proof of insurance coverage to their visit.

-General Medicine: Students with common medical problems are diagnosed and treated on a walk-in basis.
+General Medicine: Students with common medical problems are diagnosed and treated on an appointment (817.272.2771) basis.
 Elective minor surgical procedures such as removal of cysts, moles, and warts, are available.
-Appointments are required for both the initial evaluation and the surgery.
+Appointments are required for both the ini¬tial evaluation and surgery.

-Allergy-Antigen Injections: If patients wish to receive allergy-antigen injections at Health Services, their allergist should mail the antigen along with details of the allergies and proposed treatment program to HS for storage.
+Allergy-Antigen Injections: If patients wish to receive allergy-antigen injections at Health Services, their allergist should mail the antigen along with details of the allergies and proposed treatment program to Health Services for reference.

 Mental Health: Psychological and psychiatric assessment and treatment are available to students and faculty/staff by appointment (817.272.2713).
 Referrals to health agencies or other professionals are made when indicated.
 Laboratory: The laboratory is equipped to perform all routine determinations.
 For more sophisticated procedures, specimens are obtained and sent to a reference laboratory for testing.

 Pharmacy: The pharmacy dispenses reduced-cost medications and provides medication counseling to students and faculty/staff.
-The pharmacy accepts the U.T.
-System student health insurance and the faculty/staff prescription plans.
+The pharmacy accepts the UT System student health insurance and the faculty/staff prescription plan.
 Health Services will dispense prescriptions from any licensed physician as long as the medication is in its formulary.

 Bacterial Meningitis: Meningitis, a rare but potentially fatal bacterial infection that affects the brain and spinal cord, strikes about 3,000 Americans each year.
-Information about meningitis and its symptoms is available on the HS Web site and in the printed Schedule of Classes.
+Information about meningitis and its symptoms is available on the Health Services Web site and in the printed Schedule of Classes.